mxro/maxrohde-web/content/posts/2010/2010-05-25-modular-software-development-with-osgi-spring-dm-ipojo-and-declarative-services/index.md

 ---
-title: 'Modular Software Development with OSGi, Spring DM, iPOJO and Declarative Services'
-date: '2010-05-25'
+blog: maxrohde.com
 categories:
-  - 'java'
+- java
+date: "2010-05-25"
+title: Modular Software Development with OSGi, Spring DM, iPOJO and Declarative Services
 ---

 Software development is inherently different from other forms of creation.
 Traditional production requires a constant inflow of fresh resources, for instance energy and raw materials.
 Creating movies requires the combined effort of many skilled people and even writing a book cannot be accomplished without a significant investment of time and effort, as every page, every sentence has to be written anew.